Grantham railway station: History

-The early life of the station was marred by some unfortunate accidents.
-On 25 July 1868, William Collins, a GNR cleaner, was run over by a guard's van and killed.
-On 4 November 1868, John Boswell, aged 80, was wandering along the line near the station when he was killed by a down train.
-On 23 May 1873, Thomas Robinson, a GNR engine driver, was struck fatally by a ballast-engine whilst crossing the yard at the station.
-On 12 March 1887, Eli Addlesee, a driver, was killed by some wagons being shunted in the station.
-On 27 November 1898, John William Frisby, a GNR shunter, was killed whilst crossing the line near the station.

 In 1937, the LNER announced that they planned to lengthen the down platform.
-At 800 ft long it was too short to accommodate the increasing length of the main line express trains, and the work would extend it to 950 ft.
-At the same time the whole platform length was to be raised to a standard height of 3 ft and a new awning over the platform opposite the station buildings would be added.
+At 800 ft long, it was too short to accommodate the increasing length of the main line express trains and the work would extend it to 950 ft.
+At the same time, the whole platform length was to be raised to a standard height of 3 ft and a new awning over the platform opposite the station buildings would be added.

+A first class lounge was opened by Virgin Trains East Coast in March 2017.